 The page has filters which allow you to select which orders you want to view.
 You can filter by date, status or the email and name of the customer.

-Distributor: This is the enterprise whose shop the order was placed through
+Distributor: This is the enterprise through who's shop the order was placed.

 Completed at: This is the date that the order was placed.

 Number: This is an arbitrarily assigned order number.
-An exclamation mark symbol will show if the customer included a note with their order at checkout.
-Hover you mouse above the exclamation mark to view the note.
+An exclamation mark symbol with with word 'Note' to the left of it will show if the customer included a comment with their order at checkout.
+Hover you mouse above the exclamation mark to view the comment.

 Complete- the customer has finished checkout